MicrosoftDocs/azure-docs/articles/virtual-machines/disks-pools-move-resource.md

 ---
-title: Move an Azure disk pool to a different subscription
+title: Move an Azure disk pool (preview) to a different subscription
 description: Learn how to move an Azure disk pool to a different subscription.
 author: roygara
 ms.service: virtual-machines